Fast Find

 Collection CIVC

-Grape picking may be the main activity but meal times are one of the highlights of the harvest, symbolising moments of sharing and well-earned rest.
+Grape picking may be the main activity but meal times are one of the highlights of the harvest, symbolizing moments of sharing and well-earned rest.
 The vendangeoir (part of the cellar where the grapes are received and weighed) is converted into a huge refectory.
 The atmosphere is warmly inviting and everyone is in party spirits.
 The mistress of the house and her team serve their guests, and the glasses flush crimson with red wine from Champagne (Coteaux Champenois Appellation d'Origine Contrôlée) or silver with Champagne itself.

 Coteaux Champenois may be white or red and, although not nearly so well known as Champagne wines, is produced throughout the Champagne viticultural region.
 The red wines are made from black Pinot Noir and Meunier grapes and the white wines are made from Chardonnay.